performantdata/democracy-vouchers/static/README.md

 The directory `src/main/public/` contains static Web files that will be copied to the output verbatim.
 There typically won't be much in here, since most files need to be processed.

+The `Dockerfile` is in its usual place, but don't expect to use it in a simple `docker build .` command;
+it's meant to be used from the top-level <code>sbt</code> build script, else its arguments won't be set correctly.

 ## tooling

 This subproject requires Node and `npm`.